kshootmania/ksm-chart-format/kson_format.md

 ## `gauge`
 ```
 dictionary GaugeInfo {
-    int? total;           // total ascension of gauge percentage in the entire chart (100-)
+    unsigned long? total;  // total ascension of gauge percentage in the entire chart (100-)
                            // set automatically if not specified
 }
 ```